swelbeck/sba308A/README.md

 # SBA 308A: JavaScript Web Application

 ## Project Description
-Scene It! is a single-page web application, which utilized the TMDb (The Movie Database) API, that allows users to search for movies, view their details, and rate them.
+Scene It! is a single-page web application, which utilized the TMDb (The Movie Database) API, that allows users to search for movies and view their details.

 ## Features
 - Search for movies by title or genre.